 As long as both parties agree and the order is generally fair, the Judge will grant the consent order without the need for any further hearings or correspondence.

-On rare occasions, they may ask the parties to attend a short hearing to make sure they both have entered into the consent order, with full understanding and have not been placed under any duress.
+On rare occasions, they may ask the parties to attend a short hearing to ensure both parties have entered into the consent ordervwith full understanding and have not been placed under any duress.